 This is an example of the type of circumstantial evidence that monists will offer to support their assumptions.
 It’s an interesting argument and all the research is truly fascinating.
 But there is plenty of room for skepticism and thus for choosing the other school of thought, which says that a split-brain patient, as Gazzaniga put it, “experiences simultaneously different perceptions.”

 That is to say that the observations would also be consistent with the notion that a nonphysical consciousness (a soul) could be doing its best to manage a damaged brain—to play the game of Whac-a-Mole—similar perhaps to how a driver tries his best to operate a damaged car.
 I’ve had a beater sitting in my driveway for many months (since one of my sons will get his license soon) because several of the transmission sensors aren’t working.
 Although it has both a good transmission and a good engine, due to the bad sensors and the even worse mechanic (that would be me) the two do not communicate well with each other at all.
 So whenever I do drive the contraption it will start shifting randomly, at which time I have often been heard muttering, “This…thing has a mind of its own!”
-Of course, the human brain is about a billion times more complex than a 2001 Honda Accord.
+Of course, the human brain is about a billion times more complex than an automobile.

 Now that’s an exaggerated analogy.
 In fact, according to Dr. Michael Egnor, a neurosurgeon and professor of neurological surgery and pediatrics at Stony Brook University, you could easily work and interact with a split-brain patient without ever knowing or suspecting that anything is different about them.
 He says that the changes resulting from split-brain surgery are so subtle that most people wouldn’t notice them.
 So he’s in the opposing camp from Gazzaniga, arguing that split-brain patients maintain a unity of mind even as they struggle to manage their handicap.
 “The post-operative patients experienced peculiar perceptual and behavioral changes, but they retained unity of personal identity—a unified intellect and will.”[xvi]